Aaron Peskin: Political career

 Peskin announced his candidacy for his old District 3 Supervisor's seat, challenging appointed incumbent Julie Christensen, on March 30, 2015.
 While Peskin had previously served the maximum of two consecutive terms as a supervisor from 2000 to 2008, the city code is silent on non-consecutive terms.
 When Christensen used the physics concept of a wormhole—a connection between two different space-times—to describe the Stockton Street Tunnel connecting Union Square and Chinatown, Peskin's ally Rose Pak allegedly distorted the word wormhole to imply that Chinatown is a hole of worms, which successfully triggered the anger of some Chinatown residents.
 That negative press attributed to Pak's comments in Chinatown created an opportunity for Peskin to pick up much-needed votes in the Chinese community when he ran against Christensen.
 Peskin ultimately defeated Christensen.
 In 2019, Peskin proposed naming the Chinatown station of the Central Subway the Rose Pak Subway Station against strong opposition from practitioners of the Falun Gong spiritual movement.

 Peskin opposed the 2022 recalls of three school board members, and co-sponsored a charter amendment that would have limited the eligibility window for recalls.

 Peskin was again termed-out in 2024.
-He will not be eligible to run again until 2028.
-On April 4, 2024, he announced his candidacy for mayor in the November 2024 election against incumbent London Breed; Daniel Lurie won the race.
+He will not be eligible to run again, as San Francisco Voters passed Measure B in June 2026, limiting San Francisco elected officials to a maximum of two terms total (including non-consecutive terms.)
+8. On April 4, 2024, he announced his candidacy for mayor in the November 2024 election against incumbent London Breed; Daniel Lurie won the race.